Ms. Tartan’s 4th graders have a unique way of encouraging the growth of their basil plants!

 In art class, students created their own costumes using traditional West African textiles and stamping techniques.
 Students analyzed the meanings of Adrinkra symbols in order to authentically represent their character information and character traits in their textile designs.
 Students also painted a scenic backdrop that transformed the stage into an African jungle.

 In addition to fostering unique aesthetic viewpoints, students simultaneously developed their 21st century skills- creativity, collaboration, critical thinking, and communication – skills that are embedded throughout all parts of this production.

 Students expressed themselves creatively by demonstrating originality and inventiveness in making textile stamps, bringing life to the script, and their musical choices.
-Students and teachers collaborated respectfully and responsibly to create a shared work of art.
-Students engaged their critical thinking skills by analyzing and interpreting the script, making connections between the folk tale and their production, and reflecting critically on their experiences.
-They learned how to communicate effectively in diverse environments and media through singing, playing instruments, dancing, acting, and costume making.
+Students and teachers collaborated respectfully and responsibly to create a shared work of art while utilizing their critical thinking skills by analyzing and interpreting the script, making connections between the folk tale and their production, and reflecting critically on their experiences.
+Kids learned how to communicate effectively in diverse environments and media through singing, playing instruments, dancing, acting, and costume making.